 The Forward Collision Warning monitors vehicles ahead by means of a camera, and warns the driver if the car’s approach could escalate into a rear-end collision.

 This is linked to the Advanced Brake Assist system, which provides additional braking during an emergency stop.

-These safety systems constantly monitor the space between the New Quattroporte and other nearby vehicles.
+These safety systems constantly monitor the space between Quattroporte and other nearby vehicles.
 When a side or rear blind spot is encroached upon, for instance by another driver changing lanes, illuminated icons appear in the door mirrors and an audible alert is sounded.

 Thanks to a camera located in the interior rear-view mirror that monitors the road markings ahead, the Lane Departure Warning System helps the driver keep the vehicle in the chosen lane on motorways and main roads.
 This reduces lane drift and the possibility of lateral collisions by warning the driver when the vehicle crosses lane markings without signalling.

-Regardless of the weather conditions, Adaptive Cruise Control constantly monitors the amount of space between the New Quattroporte and the vehicle ahead, maintaining a constant pre-set distance.
+Regardless of the weather conditions, Adaptive Cruise Control constantly monitors the amount of space between Quattroporte and the vehicle ahead, maintaining a constant pre-set distance.
 If traffic slows or another vehicle moves in front, it slows the car down by coasting or engaging the brakes.
 Conversely, when the vehicle ahead speeds up or moves into another lane, the system accelerates up to the pre-set speed.